remotion-dev/remotion/packages/docs/docs/player/api.md

 ## `<Player />`

-A React component which takes the following props
+A React component which takes the following props:

 ### `component` or `lazyComponent`